A Survey on Session-based Recommender Systems: Prospects and Future Directions

 \section{Prospects and Future Directions}

-Our comprehensive review has revealed the significant challenges facing SBRS research and the enormous opportunities SBRS presents.
+Our comprehensive review of the literature has revealed the significant challenges facing SBRS research and the enormous opportunities SBRS presents.
 In this section, we outline several promising prospective research directions, which we believe are critical to the further development of the filed.

-\subsection{Session-based Recommendations With General User Preference}
+\subsection{Session-based Recommendations with General User Preference}

 $Significance.$ SBRSs usually ignore users' long-term general preferences which can be well captured by conventional RSs like collaborative-filtering based RSs.
 This may lead to unreliable recommendations since users with different general preferences and consumption habits may chose different items even under the same session context.
 In this case, how to effectively incorporate users' general preferences into an SBRS is critical yet challenging.